Chapter 2.1: Definition of a charity for tax purposes

 2.4.1 Because the definition of charitable purposes for tax purposes is the one set down by the Charities Act (England and Wales) 2006 it’s possible that an organisation refused registration by a charity regulator outside England and Wales may still be able to satisfy the conditions in the Taxes Acts and be recognised as a charity for tax purposes.

-2.4.2 If you want HMRC to consider whether your organisation is a charity for UK tax purposes, please complete form ChA1.
+2.4.2 If you want HMRC to consider whether your organisation is a charity for UK tax purposes, please register online.

 Chapter 2.5: When HMRC has considered your application